codio-content/ThinkJava/.guides/content/variables-and-operators-printing-variables.md

 System.out.println(firstLine);
 ```

+See the example java code in the left panel.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/Printing.java java -cp code/ Printing )

 When we talk about displaying a variable, we generally mean the *value* of the variable.
 To display the *name* of a variable, you have to put it in quotes.